dmh247365/javascript-detailed/Callbacks/readme.md

 When used asynchronously, we in effect step out of the JS thread of execution, this is done by means of invoking a node API, which outside of the JS single thread goes and does its thing, then via the event loop is brought back to the JS single thread of execution.

-Infact until the advent of promises they where the only way to handle asychronous operations.

 #### Remember what do we mean by async operations
 The whole purpose it that need the result of an operations such as getting a file etc, the operation will take sometime.
 We can either wait, ie handle the operations synchronously, this will however block our single threaded code from doing anything else while the operation to complete.
 Or